 France is the founding country of dozens of famous foods and is known globally for its production of the perfect wines, brilliant cheeses and scrumptious breakfast pastries.
 If you’re a foodie then the possibilities are endless when it comes to French cuisine-inspired ink.

 photo source: Raptorazor

 The French macaron, not to be confused with coconut macaroons are the delight of France.
-This sweet meringue-based confection is commonly filled with ganache, buttercream or jam filling in every flavor you can think of.
-The color of the macaron always matches the filling- Brown ones are usually chocolate or coffee, red ones are strawberry, blue ones are blueberry and so on.
-Get a tat in every flavor and in full color to show your love of French confectionery.
+This sweet meringue-based confection is commonly filled with ganache, buttercream or jam filling in every flavour you can think of.
+The colour of the macaron always matches the filling- Brown ones are usually chocolate or coffee, red ones are strawberry, blue ones are blueberry and so on.
+Get a tat in every flavour and in full colour to show your love of French confectionery.

 19. Red Wine or Champagne tattoo

 No explanation needed here.
 The French consume more wine per capita than any other nation of people- possible designs are endless.
 Just take a look in a wine magazine for inspiration.
 If you have a favourite bottle of wine or champagne, why not get a tattoo of that?

 The French produce over 450 different types of cheeses.
 Pick one- anyone for your next tattoo.

 23. Escargot tattoo (snails) YUMMY!

 A pervasive cliché is that the French eat snails called escargot in French.
 Who doesn’t love escargot floating in butter and garlic?

 See also: Weird French foods